humberto-garza/Edison-Getting-Started/README.md

 iotkit-admin initialize
 ```

-When you Register your device in the Platform, it will be "belong" to the account that registered it.
+When you Register your device in the Platform, it will "belong" to the account that registered it.
 So if you want to register it in a new account but you did not remove it from the previous account, it will say it is not available.
 In order to avoid that, you can choose the ID for your device.<br/>

 > - Choose a new ID fot your Device in this format **XX-XX-XX-XX-XX-XX-XX**. **If you are the owner of this Edison you can skip this step**, if you are **sharing it** you may do this for good.
 (I recommend you split your phone number to make it fit there and make sure it cannot be repeated by other users in the world); the second command will return the ID and make sure it was accepted:<br/>
 ```